neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 # Deploying DeepSparse with Amazon SageMaker

 [Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/index.html)
-offers easy-to-use infrastructure for deploying deep learning models at scale.
+offers an easy-to-use infrastructure for deploying deep learning models at scale.
 This directory provides a guided example for deploying a [DeepSparse](https://github.com/neuralmagic/deepsparse) inference server on SageMaker.
 Using both of these tools, deployments benefit from sparse-CPU acceleration from